kansaineil/hype-annotation-guidelines-eacl26/index.md

        │
        ▼
-Broader context (when ambiguous): other hype nearby or overt amplification?
+Broader context (when ambiguous):
+Does the nearby context overall strengthen or limit the promotional force?
- ├── YES → HYPE
+ ├── Strengthens (other hype / amplification) → HYPE
- └── NO  → NOT HYPE
+ └── Limits (grounds or hedging/relative)     → NOT HYPE
 ```

 ## 2. Explanation of the criteria